Not My Job: Actor Daniel Radcliffe Gets Quizzed On Chia Pets

 (LAUGHTER)

-RADCLIFFE: But no, I can officially, like, shut down any idea that I'm - this is not me sort of auditioning for my changing career.
-It was just a weird thing that I can do.

-SAGAL: I'm telling you.
-This could work out for you if this acting thing in the end.
-While Daniel Radcliffe, what a pleasure to talk to you in person.
+SAGAL: I'm telling you this could work out for you if this acting thing in the end.
+Well, Daniel Radcliffe, what a pleasure to talk to you in person.
 But we have invited you here today to play a game we're calling...

-KURTIS: Sure, you're Harry Potter, but what do you know about harry pottery?
+KURTIS: Sure, you're Harry Potter, but what do you know about hairy pottery?

 RADCLIFFE: Oh, dear.